Camberwell suburb profile

 Camberwell rental market trends

-The rental market in Camberwell has shown stability for houses, with rents remaining unchanged at $930 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 10.9%, reaching $610 per week.
-Camberwell continues to attract renters and investors with its blend of suburban charm and urban convenience.
+The rental market in Camberwell has shown stability, with house rents remaining steady at $925 per week over the past year.
+In contrast, unit rents have experienced a 6.1% increase, reaching $610 per week.
+This suburb continues to attract renters with its blend of suburban charm and proximity to Melbourne's amenities, making it a desirable location for both families and professionals.

 Suburbs near Camberwell